divergentmedia/divergentDocumentation/Scopebox/Scopebox.md

 ![Add ScopeLink Plugin](ScopeBox/images/selectResolveNode.png)

 After you've added the plugin to your project, add it in your node graph so that it has both an input and an output.
 ScopeLink will monitor whichever signal you feed into the ScopeLink node.
+Users may wish to add the OFX as a timeline node to view scopes across clips.
+Note that ScopeLink will monitor the image before an output postprocessing is applied.

 ![Add ScopeLink Plugin](ScopeBox/images/resolveNode.png)

 ### Other Applications ###
-Other applications which support either CoreMedia-based output or Adobe Transmit-based output may work with ScopeLink.
+Other applications which support either CoreMedia-based output, OFX, or Adobe Transmit-based output may work with ScopeLink.
 Contact support if you'd like information on using a specific application with ScopeLink.

 ## ScopeLink Settings ##
 Depending on the application hosting ScopeLink, there are a variety of settings you may adjust.
-After adding a ScopeLink source, click on the source palette to highlight it.
+After adding a ScopeLink source, click the source settings in the sidebar.
 In some applications, you'll be able to set frame size, colorspace and frame format.

 These changes alter the type of frame being sent by the host application.
 After changing these settings, you'll need to restart the host application.

 Depending on your host application, selecting a non-native format (for example, requesting RGB frames from a YCbCr sequence) may increase system overhead.

 # View Menu #
 The View menu allows you to customize the look and feel of the main ScopeBox window.
-Each of the major sections of the window - the source bar, sidebar, and the clip list - can be shown or hidden from the View menu.
+Each of the major sections of the window can be shown or hidden from the View menu.
 In addition, you can save and recall preset palette layouts and configurations.
+You can also choose to make the application fullscreen.

 ## Saving a new layout ##
 To save a custom layout, arrange the palettes as desired and select "Save Custom Layout...".
 You will be prompted to name your layout.